firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 ### Recurring transactions

-A recurring transaction has some basic information and an X number of transactions, which means it's possible to make a "split" recurring transaction.
+A recurring transaction has some basic information, and an X number of transactions, which means it's possible to make a "split" recurring transaction.
 It's also possible to create multiple "repetitions", that define when a recurrence fires.
 This data is used by the recurring cronjob to create the exact transaction as defined in the transaction definition, whenever a repetition says its time.

 ### Webhooks